Yinkusadel/jc-coding-challenges/fcc-js/es6/mutate-an-array-declared-with-const/README.md

-# Add challenge details and instructions here

-## Mutate an Array Declared with const
+# Mutate an Array Declared with const

 **If you are unfamiliar with const, check out this challenge about the const keyword.**